 Proactive adherence to GDPR became crucial to avoid severe fines, public misuse claims, damage to brand reputation, and potential compensation claims.

-Under GDPR regulations, all EU airports must ensure that the collection, storage, and distribution of passenger data remains secure and protected.
+Under GDPR regulations, all airports that collect and process data belonging to EU passengers, regardless of where the airport is located, must ensure that the collection, storage, and distribution of passenger data remains secure and protected.
 The Passenger Name Record (PNR) system, originally used to share flight details with global security and border agencies, had to adapt to stringent GDPR rules:

 As explained by DPAS Chief Data Protection Officer, Nigel Gooding, GDPR’s scope is global and affects all international airport operators, regardless of where passengers are based.